 Community Workshop

-Two community workshops took place on Wednesday, September 27, 2023, at the Lawrence Heights Community Recreation Centre to collect feedback from community members to guide the design of the new CRC.
+Two community workshops took place on Wednesday, September 27, 2023, at the Lawrence Heights Community Centre to collect feedback from community members to guide the design of the new CRC.

 Download the September 27, 2023 community workshop summary.